 Webinars can be really effective and are relatively easy to measure.
 There are many webinar tools available with various price tags and features.

 White papers require a lot of time and effort to make.
 However, they are one of the most effective tools for lead generation.

-Now that we’ve understood the basic concepts of B2B social media marketing and its differences with B2C business, here are the essential steps to a winning B2B social media strategy:
+Now that we’ve understood the basic concepts of B2B social media marketing and its differences from B2C business, here are the essential steps to a winning B2B social media strategy:

 After all, every other competitor will most likely send off an email.
-So, by engaging with your prospects in social media, you are one step ahead.
+So, by engaging with your prospects on social media, you are one step ahead.

 See which channel the prospect is most engaged with.
 If it’s LinkedIn, for example, don’t only follow, but also engage with their content.

-Although often despised, we all know how cold calling and door-to-door sales are still some of the most effective marketing methods.
-Now that everyone is on mobile and their social media channels, cold call where they focus their attention.
+Although often despised, we all know cold calling and door-to-door sales are still some of the most effective marketing methods.
+Now that everyone is on mobile and their social media channels, cold calls are where they focus their attention.